Two 20-year-old men dead after shooting in southwest Wichita

 Police responded to a shooting just after 2:45 p.m. on Saturday at the corner of Fern and Merton, near Seneca and Harry.
 When officers arrived, they found the two men on the ground in front of a house in the 1500 block of west Merton.

-Both men had multiple gunshot wounds, and neither of the men were breathing when they were taken to a local hospital in critical condition.
+Both men had multiple gunshot wounds and were taken to a local hospital in critical condition.

 They both later died from their injuries.